The views expressed in these presentations do not necessarily represent the opinions of the Maine Office of Behavioral Health.

 - KEYNOTE - ADDRESSING THE OPIOID CRISIS IN THE ACUTE CARE SETTING Afternoon

-“Expanding Our Reach” This year's annual Prevention Provider Day is designed to offer Maine's Prevention Community a broad range of learning opportunities, focusing on topic areas that are of special priority to Maine SAMHS.
+“Expanding Our Reach” This year's annual Prevention Provider Day is designed to offer Maine's Prevention Community a broad range of learning opportunities, focusing on topic areas that are of special priority to Maine OBH.
 The day will focus on engagement of various partners in prevention as well as provide an opportunity for networking and sharing of successes.
 The program includes both keynote presentations and breakout sessions that will provide the opportunity for interaction among the participants.

 - Crash Course in Developing Open-Ended Questions |PDF|